Alcoa reports big loss after impairment charge

-Alcoa Inc (AA.N) reported a massive quarterly loss on Thursday after recent declines in aluminum prices led to a $1.7 billion non-cash impairment charge on smelter acquisitions.
+Alcoa Inc (AA.N) reported a massive quarterly loss on Thursday after recent declines in aluminium prices led to a $1.7 billion (1.0 billion pounds) non-cash impairment charge on smelter acquisitions.

-Shares of the largest U.S. aluminum producer fell 4 percent in after-hours trade after the company posted a profit adjusted for one-time items that fell short of analyst expectations and it issued an outlook for stagnant growth in global aluminum demand.

 "If investors were hoping that the new year would bring a somewhat rosier picture for Alcoa, they really aren't seeing or hearing much difference from 2013," said Jonathan Pavlik, a portfolio manager at Stewart Capital in Pittsburgh on the forecasts.

-Prices for aluminum - used in the aerospace, construction and automotive industries - have remained stubbornly low because of a massive global surplus of metal.

-This has hurt Alcoa's upstream operations, which mine bauxite, refine it into alumina and smelt alumina to produce aluminum.
-In response, Alcoa has been shutting down higher-cost smelting capacity and focusing on more profitable segments, such as its engineered products business, which sells cast metal items such as wheels and plane fuselages.
+Stubbornly low prices for aluminium - used in the aerospace, construction and automotive industries - have hurt the Alcoa's upstream operations, which mine bauxite, refine it into alumina and smelt alumina to produce aluminium.

 "The results were disappointing.
 Wading through the goodwill impairment and the non-recurring items, we're still looking at a miss of 2 cents," said Stephen Massocca, fund manager at Wedbush Morgan in San Francisco.